franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu3.png' width='200'>

-Selecting `Send Window` you get a list of all windows on the current mSpace and the mSpaces you can send each of the windows to:
+Selecting `Send Window` you see a list of all windows on the current mSpace and the mSpaces you can send each of the windows to:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu4.png' width='350'>

-Selecting `Get Windows` you get a list of all open windows that are not on your current mSpace, and by selecting one, it is moved to the current mSpace.
+Selecting `Get Windows` you see a list of all open windows that are not on your current mSpace, and by selecting one, it is moved to the current mSpace.

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu5.png' width='300'>